Meta product manager interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 At the phone screen stage you will typically get one Product sense and one Execution interview.
 And at the on-site stage you will typically get one of each type of interviews (three in total).

-If you're applying for Meta's entry-level Rotational Product Manager program, the interview process is similar, and you can learn more about it in this guide.
-If you are interviewing for a product leadership position (VP, Director, Group PM), learn more about the process and how to prepare here.
+If you're applying for Meta's entry-level Rotational Product Manager program, the interview process is similar, and you can learn more about it in this Meta RPM interview guide.

-1.2 What happens behind the scenes
+2.2 What happens behind the scenes at Meta

 Your recruiter is leading the process and taking you from one stage to the next.
 Here's what happens at each of the stages described above: